zetavg/yarn-workspaces-list-action/README.md

 ## Outputs

-- `workspace-paths`: A list of matched yarn workspace paths.
+- `workspace-paths`: A list of matched yarn workspace paths, in a single-line JSON array.

 ## Example Usage